 16.x with your preferred version string (if different).

 - cd ~

-You can inspect the contents of this script with
+Inspect the contents of the downloaded script with

 nano (or your preferred text editor):

 When you are satisfied that the script is safe to run, exit your editor, then run the script with

 The PPA will be added to your configuration and your local package cache will be updated automatically.
 You can now install the Node.js package in the same way you did in the previous section:

 Verify that you’ve installed the new version by running

 node binary and

 At this point you have successfully installed Node.js and